MelkorBalrog/VDSS---Vehicle-Dynamics-Safety-Simulator/README.md

 - **Pacejka96TireModel** – inputs: slip angle $\alpha$, slip ratio $\kappa$ and normal load $F_z$; outputs lateral and longitudinal forces using the formulas above.
-  - **HitchModel** – inputs: tractor and trailer state structures containing position, yaw orientation and body-frame velocities; outputs hitch forces, moments and the articulated angle integrated with RK4.
+  - **HitchModel** – inputs: full tractor and trailer state structures (positions, orientations, linear and angular velocities) plus the applied pulling force; outputs hitch forces, moments and the articulation angle integrated with RK4.

 ##### Detailed Block Descriptions
 Each mechanical block can be viewed as a self contained subsystem described by